 A key is recognizing that data points come in many forms, not just the lists of numbers to which we are accustomed.
 Sometimes the source of real business value is hidden in plain sight—everyday text data.
 We now have the tools we need to tap into what these so-called unstructured data sets offer.

-At Elmhurst University, we emphasize the creation of value throughout all of our Master’s in Data Science courses.
+At Elmhurst University, we emphasize the creation of value throughout all of our Master’s in Data Science and Analytics courses.
 A deep dive into the possibilities of text analytics is one way we do this.

 About the Author